AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/sales-insight-for-non-native-ms-dynamics-integrations.md

 ---
-description: Sales Insight for Non-Native MS Dynamics Integrations - Marketo Docs - Product Documentation
+description: "[!DNL Sales Insight] for Non-Native MS [!DNL Dynamics] Integrations - Marketo Docs - Product Documentation"
-title: Sales Insight for Non-Native MS Dynamics Integrations
+title: "[!DNL Sales Insight] for Non-Native MS [!DNL Dynamics] Integrations"
 exl-id: 07613ff8-b197-4a3d-88e9-720b68a6b8da
 ---
-# Sales Insight for Non-Native MS Dynamics Integrations {#sales-insight-for-non-native-ms-dynamics-integrations}
+# [!DNL Sales Insight] for Non-Native MS [!DNL Dynamics] Integrations {#sales-insight-for-non-native-ms-dynamics-integrations}

-If your Adobe Marketo Engage account is connected to MS Dynamics through a customized or non-native integration, use this article to configure Sales Insight.
+If your Adobe Marketo Engage account is connected to MS [!DNL Dynamics] through a customized or non-native integration, use this article to configure [!DNL Sales Insight].

 >[!PREREQUISITES]
 >
 >* The “MSI Non-Native” feature enabled for your Marketo instance before you start setting up MSI (if it isn’t and you already purchased the feature, please contact [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"} - if you have not yet purchased this feature, contact your Customer Success Manager).
 >* Download [MSI Package for Custom Sync](https://mktg-cdn.marketo.com/community/MarketoSalesInsight_NonNative.zip){target="_blank"}.
->* An MS Dynamics subscription with MSI Setup (we only support [Dynamics Online](/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/install-and-configure-marketo-sales-insight-in-microsoft-dynamics-online.md){target="_blank"} at this time).
+>* An MS [!DNL Dynamics] subscription with MSI Setup (we only support [[!DNL Dynamics] Online](/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/install-and-configure-marketo-sales-insight-in-microsoft-dynamics-online.md){target="_blank"} at this time).
 >* Marketo REST API [successfully set up](https://developers.marketo.com/rest-api/){target="_blank"}.
 The exposed CRUD APIs will be the basis of performing the non-native sync.
 >* Read [this blog post](https://developers.marketo.com/blog/create-and-associate-leads-companies-and-opportunities-with-the-marketo-rest-api/){target="_blank"} in order to get an understanding of the object and relationships.

 ## Successful non-native sync for MSI requires the following {#successful-non-native-sync-for-msi-requires-the-following}

-1. Sync the MS Dynamics Sales User to Marketo.
+1. Sync the MS [!DNL Dynamics] Sales User to Marketo.

-   The MS Dynamics Sales User is an external user that owns the Leads/Contacts in MS Dynamics.
-A Marketo Sales Person needs to be upserted for the MS Dynamics Sales User.
+   The MS [!DNL Dynamics] Sales User is an external user that owns the Leads/Contacts in MS [!DNL Dynamics].
+A Marketo Sales Person needs to be upserted for the MS [!DNL Dynamics] Sales User.
 The externalSalesPersonId field is mandated for the upsert of the Sales Person.

    <table>
     <colgroup>